arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 - Improved average page load time by 4.25 seconds by reducing JS bundle sizes through systematic identification and removal of redundant and obsolete code, and increasing cache hit rates.
 - Introduced flyouts/slide-in panels as a new shared component for Chase Online, which quickly became the standard interaction pattern across the application.
 - Improved the load times for embedded web views in the Chase Mobile app by an average of 1 second through removal of duplicate API calls, preloading required static assets, and parallelizing dependency loading on route changes.
-- Cut computational complexity in half across Chase Online despite the code base growing 30%.
+- Reduced computational complexity by 50% across Chase Online, improving development velocity, even as the code base grew by 30%.

 ### **MSCLVR**